kaiu-lab/ng-serializer/README.md

 }
 ```

-The full documentation can be found on [@kaiu/serializer's website](https://kaiu-io.github.io/serializer/).
+The full documentation of the serializer can be found on [@kaiu/serializer's website](https://kaiu-io.github.io/serializer/).

 ### Usage without a module bundler
 ```